 Symptoms of multiple sclerosis (MS) are caused by lesions within the central nervous system.
-The location of the lesions determines the specific symptoms of an individual patient.
+The location of the lesions determines the specific symptoms that an individual may experience.
 Nausea is one of a wide variety of potential symptoms, but it’s not among the most common.

 Nausea can be a direct symptom of MS or an offshoot of another symptom.
 Also, some of the medications used to treat specific symptoms can cause nausea.
 Let’s take a closer look.